IISERM/turing-hunt/docs/index.md

   - Use `map` to open up the map. _Note that as you collect more items, new locations open up!_
   - Use `pocket` to view a list of items collected. _This is very helpful if you get stuck._
 - Some clues have an image component or a file that needs to be copied somewhere.
-- At the end of the game, your time and roll number will be registered in a google sheet.
-This will require an internet connection.
-This is obviously not mandatory if you don't mind losing an opportunity to have tea.

 <a id="tc1">1</a>: **Terms and conditions apply**